hc8sea/fastapi-python-template/README.md

 Now go to `http://127.0.0.1:8000/docs`.

-You will see the automatic interactive API documentation (provided by [Swagger UI](https://github.com/swagger-api/swagger-ui)):
+You will see the automatic interactive API documentation (provided by [Swagger UI](https://github.com/swagger-api/swagger-ui)).
-Alternatively, go to `http://127.0.0.1:8000/redoc` to see the alternative documentaion (provided by [ReDoc](https://github.com/Rebilly/ReDoc)).
+Alternatively, go to `http://127.0.0.1:8000/redoc` to see the alternative documentation (provided by [ReDoc](https://github.com/Rebilly/ReDoc)).

 ## One-Click Deploy